ikumen/azure-flask-starter/README.md

 ## Project Setup

+### Python

-This is specifically about setting up for a Python project.
-Note, I'm still learning Python&mdash;so feel free to correct/point me in the direction to becoming more [Pythonic](https://www.google.com/search?client=firefox-b-1-d&q=pythonic).
+I'm still learning Python&mdash;so feel free to correct/point me in the direction to becoming more [Pythonic](https://www.google.com/search?client=firefox-b-1-d&q=pythonic).

 You'll need the following tools

-- [pyenv](https://github.com/pyenv/pyenv) - At some point, you'll may need to have multiple versions of Python running. `pyenv` helps you manage and switch between versions without really messing up your environment
+- [pyenv](https://github.com/pyenv/pyenv), at some point you'll may need to have multiple versions of Python running. `pyenv` helps you manage and switch between versions without really messing up your environment
 - [virtualenv](https://virtualenv.pypa.io/en/latest/) (for Python 2 users), otherwise Python 3 (as of 3.3) has virtual environment support built in.
 Every project has dependencies, many projects will have overlapping dependencies&mdash;with different versions.
 You use "virtual" environments to isolate each projects dependencies from each other.
 - [pip](https://pip.pypa.io/en/stable/) is the tool for installing dependencies&mdash;convention is to store the dependencies in a `requirements.txt` at the root of your project.

-For every Python project, I do the following to set up my development environment.
+For most Python projects, I use the following process to set up my development environment.
 Make sure you're at the project root directory.

-Determine the Python version I'm using and switch my shell to it via [pyenv](https://github.com/pyenv/pyenv) or add a `.python-version` at the project root for `pyenv` to pick up
+Determine the Python version you will use and switch to it via [pyenv](https://github.com/pyenv/pyenv) `shell` or add a `.python-version` at the project root for `pyenv` to pick up

 ```bash
 # only applies to current shell
 pyenv shell 3.7.1
 # applies to current directory and sub directories (preferred method)
 echo "3.8.3" > .python-version
 ```

-Initialize a virtual environment (I prefer the hidden directory since you don't really need to do any work inside the `.venv` directory)
+Initialize a virtual environment (I prefer to keep this directory hidden since it's managed by virtualenv).

 ```bash
 # if you're using Python 2
 virtualenv .venv